NA Speaker forms Parliamentary Friendship Groups

 List of Conveners for Parliamentary Friendship Groups in the 15th National Assembly of the Pakistan as follows, Sahibzada Sibghatullah as a convener for Azerbaijan, Mehboob Shah for Myanmar, Prince Muhammad Nawaz Allai for Qatar, Malik Anwar Taj Advocate for Mauritius, Muhammad Iqbal Afridi for Nepal and Bhutan, Nawabzada Iftikhar Ahmed Khan Babar for Kuwait, Mir Amer Ali Khan Magsi for Portugal, Raza Rabani Khar for Malaysia, Syed Ghulam Mustafa Shah for Morocco, Zulfiqar Sattar Bachani for Kenya, Ms Shaista Pervaiz for Maldives and Miss Shagufta Jumani for Nigeria.

-Earlier, the National Assembly Speaker nominated 23 Conveners of different PFGs which were Muhammad Bashir Khan (Afghanistan), Ali Zahid (Algeria), Arbab Amir Ayub (Argentina), Ms Marriyum Aurangzeb (Australia), Muhammad Aslam Bhootani (India), Agha Hassan Baloch (Bahrain), Chaudhary Mahmood Bashir Virk (Bangladesh), Muhammad Yaqoob Shaikh (Belarus), Sher Ali Arbab (Belgium), Mian Riaz Hussain Pirzada (Brazil), Sajid Khan (Brunei Darussalam), Mukhdoom Syed Samiul Hassan Gillani (Bulgaria), Ms Maleeka Bokhari (Chile), Noor Alam Khan (China), Riaz Fatyana (Cuba), Rao Muhammad Ajmal Khan (Denmark), Qaiser Ahmed Sheikh (DPR Korea), Nasir Khan Musa Zai (Egypt), Ms Shandana Gulzar Khan (European Parliament), Amjid Ali Khan (France), Sardar Ayaz Sadiq (Germany), Ms Nusrat Wahid (Greece) and Faiz Ullah (Iran).
+Earlier, the National Assembly Speaker nominated 23 Conveners of different PFGs which were Muhammad Bashir Khan (Afghanistan), Ali Zahid (Algeria), Arbab Amir Ayub (Argentina), Ms Marriyum Aurangzeb (Australia), Muhammad Aslam Bhootani (India).

 ISLAMABAD: National Assembly Speaker Asad Qaisar has paced up the initiative of parliamentary diplomacy with the formation of Parliamentary Friendship Groups and stressed the need to expand cooperation and contacts with the parliaments across the globe through the platform.